twilio/video-quickstart-android/exampleDataTrack/README.md

 ##### Add token server to local.properties
-You can use a token server you setup with [our guide](https://github.com/twilio/video-quickstart-android#setup-an-access-token-server) to retrieve tokens t runtime.
+You can use a token server you setup with [our guide](https://github.com/twilio/video-quickstart-android#setup-an-access-token-server) to retrieve tokens at runtime.
 See example below.

 ```
 ACCESS_TOKEN_SERVER=http://localhost:3000